SEMA 2025: Currie Modernizes The 9-Inch Rearend With Its Apex Floater

 Currie Enterprises' Apex Floater (2)

 This isn’t just about making the 9-inch relevant; it’s about ushering it into a new era.
-The apex floater is a brilliantly executed piece of engineering that modernizes a cornerstone of the muscle car world without losing its soul.
+The Apex Floater is a brilliantly executed piece of engineering that modernizes a cornerstone of the muscle car world without losing its soul.